 If an application is refused is there a right of appeal?

 If the sponsor is living in Australia, they can appeal to the Administrative Appeals Tribunal.
-The case can take in excess of 12 months to be heard, meaning the applicant would continue to remain outside of Australia.
+The case can take in excess of 2 years to be heard, meaning the applicant would continue to remain outside of Australia.
 A well prepared application reduces the chances of refusal.
-What is the form 888 and why is it important?

 What is a form 888 and why is it important?